hasura/graphql-engine/manual/filestore/webhook.rst

 Where ``operation`` is one of ``create``, ``read``, ``delete``.

-Once you get this information about the file and the file operation, and retrieve the user and roles information from the Hasura headers, you should perform the required authorization checks.
+Once you get this information about the file and the file operation and retrieve the user and roles information from the Hasura headers, you should perform the required authorization checks.
 If you want to grant the access to the user then the webhook should return a ``200`` response.
 If you want to deny